-- 1 15 ounce can pureed pumpkin
+- 1 (15-ounce) can pureed pumpkin

 - 1 2/3 cup soy milk (or other non-dairy milk substitute; coconut milk would work well)

-- 2 tbsp molasses
+- 2 tablespoons molasses

 - 1/4 cup brown sugar

-- 1/2 tsp cinnamon
+- 1/2 teaspoon cinnamon

-- 1/2 tsp nutmeg
+- 1/2 teaspoon nutmeg

-- 1/2 tsp salt
+- 1/2 teaspoon salt

-After 6-8 minutes, transfer to individual serving cups and chill until set and firm, at least 1 1/2 hours.
+Transfer to individual serving cups and chill until set and firm, at least 1 1/2 hours.

 Serve and enjoy!